 Our experts have decades of experience in a wide variety of industries that are often the subject of international disputes including agriculture; construction materials; health care and pharmaceuticals; infrastructure; finance and banking; metals; oil, natural gas, and electricity; telecommunications; and transportation.

-Our staff includes people from all over the world including Armenia, Bulgaria, Chile, China, Italy, Nepal, South Korea, Spain, Thailand, United Kingdom, United States, and Uruguay.
+Our staff includes people from all over the world including Armenia, Bulgaria, Chile, China, Nepal, South Korea, Spain, and Thailand.
 We strongly believe that having a multi-national staff allows us to offer better service to our clients–including the ability to review source materials in the languages in which they were written, and interview relevant people in their own languages.
 Perhaps most importantly, our multi-national staff allows us to bring our clients a deeper understanding of how business, economics and institutions work in different parts of the world.

 We have done work in the following Forums: